 Poetic Rhythm around 1800

-The project takes the discussion of meter and rhythm unfolding in the 18th century as its starting point.
-Klopstock’s use of the hexameter in his Messias (1751–1773) introduces the problem of ancient meter in modern art to a larger audience.
-What starts out as a mere technicality soon comes to shape the 18th-century discourse on aesthetics.
-Thus, the problem of meter and rhythm in poetry pertains to the definition of art forms (specifically, the relation between poetry and music) as much as it matters to the differentiation of forms within literature (between poetry and prose).
-Conceiving of rhythm as a historical phenomenon becomes a problem for an emerging classicist poetry (Rousseau, G. Hermann, J.H.
-Voss), as it does for an anthropological understanding of rhythm, which bases rhythmical forms on the movement of the human body (A. W. Schlegel, Sulzer, K. Ph.
+This dissertation project started from the discussion on meter and rhythm that took place in the 18th century.
+With Klopstock’s Messias (1751–1773), a work composed in hexameters, the use of ancient meter in modern art becomes increasingly prominent.
+What starts out as a mere technical problem, the (im)possibility of a ‘German hexameter’ (Klopstock), soon stands at the center of far-reaching questions that determine the 18th century discourse on aesthetics.
+The problem of meter separates different definitions of art forms (concerning, for example, the relation between poetry and music) as well as the intraliterary definitions of genre (between poetry and prose).
+Then, classicist poetry is also faced with the question of the historicity of meter and rhythm (Rousseau, G. Hermann, J.H.
+Voss).
+This is crossed by an anthropological understanding of rhythm in which rhythmical forms are derived from the movement of the human body (A. W. Schlegel, Sulzer, K. Ph.
 Moritz).
-Finally, versification touches on changing conceptions of time and their various forms (Hölderlin, Schelling).
+Finally, around 1800, the versification also leads to changing conceptions of time and its various forms (Hölderlin, Schelling).